-- 1. Select the desired I/O port and then select Custom Message. - Configure the custom message.
+- 1. Select the desired I/O port and then select Custom Message. - 2.
+Configure the custom message.
 Press the configuration button and another window will be displayed.
-In this window press "+" to add a message, when it is already added, select an Endianness and set a value for Time out. - 3.
+In this window press "+" to add a message (system variables or ADSB Vehicle), when it is already added, select an Endianness and set a value for Period. - 3.
 Create the message structure by adding fields to it.
-In this example, the structure of the message received consists of a Matcher (to identify the message), two User Variable (where the information is storaged) and a CheckSum (to check the information).

-4. Check the number of bits of each element.
+In this example, the structure of the message received consists of a Matcher (to identify the message) and two User Variable (where the information is storaged). - 4.
+Check the number of bits of each element.
 User has to know previouly the structure of the message received and its size, each element has to configured according to that.

-5.2.3.6.3.3 Tunnel
+7.2.3.6.2.3 Tunnel